-When to Avoid Link Trading Requests
+When You Should Avoid Trading Links

-There are many things to watch out for when someone requests that you trade links with their website, because it's not who links to you that can cause you a problem but who YOU link to.
+There are many things to watch out for when someone requests that you trade links with their website, because it's not who links to you that can cause you a problem but also who YOU link to.

 Very Bad Spelling or Grammatical Errors

 Poor spelling and grammar is usually indicative of someone from a foreign country and being as that is where a lot of SEO and linking scams come from, be very choosy who you link to.

 You can run their site through a bad neighborhood link checker to see if their site it linking out to sites that Google does not like (gambling and other poor quality sites).
 If you link to a site that is linking to bad neighborhoods it can reflect back on your site.

 If their site is selling dog food and you own a clothing store people aren't looking for clothing on their site and the search engines may also consider that a non-relevant link.